 The PMO should also disclose the draft and final version of the RAP to the displaced persons and the public in the project area, and hand them out at a place easily accessible to the displaced persons.
 The place of disclosure of the RAP may be a public library, the villager activity room of the affected village committee, and a government public information website, and the language should be understandable.
-The draft RAP should be disclosed one month before submission to the World Bank for approval, and the final version will be disclosed after approval by the World Bank.

 IX.
-Grievance Redress Procedure
+Grievance Redress Procedure and Principles